dmbarbour/glas/docs/GlasApps.md

    * *error:Value* - failed to create or detached by OS, with details.
   * **info:ListenerRef** - After successful creation of listener, returns `(port:Port, addrs:[List , Of, Addr])`.
 Fails if listener is not successfully created.
   * **close:ListenerRef** - Release listener reference and associated resources.
  * **connect:(dst:(port:Port, addr:Addr), src?(port?Port, addr?Addr), as:TcpRef)** - Create a new connection to a remote TCP port.
 Fails if TcpRef is already in use, otherwise returns unit.
 Whether the connection is successful is observable via 'state' a short while after the request is committed.
-Destination port and address must be specified, but source port and address are usually unspecified and determined dynamically.
+Destination port and address must be specified, but source port and address are usually unspecified and determined dynamically by the OS.
- * **read:(from:TcpRef, count:N, exact?)**
+ * **read:(from:TcpRef, count:N, exact?)** - read 1 to N bytes, limited by available data, returned as a list.
+Fails if no bytes are available - see 'state' to diagnose.
+Option:
+  * *exact* - flag.
+If set, fail if fewer than N bytes are available.
- * **write:(to:TcpRef, data:Binary, fin?)**
+ * **write:(to:TcpRef, data:Binary)**
  * **state:TcpRef**
   * *init*
   * *ok*
   * *error:Value*
  * **info:TcpRef** - For a successful TCP connection (whether via 'tcp:connect' or 'tcp:listener:accept'), returns `(dst:(port:Port, addr:Addr), src:(port:Port, addr:Addr))`.
 Fails if TCP connection is not successful.
  * **close:TcpRef**